Drayux/Catalyst/Install/System.md

 [Github dinit Guide](https://github.com/davmac314/dinit/blob/master/doc/getting_started.md)

 For my system, `dinit` appears to be considerably faster than both s6 and systemd.
-If running `dinitctl`, forgetting to use `sudo` will show a file not found error.
+~~If running `dinitctl`, forgetting to use `sudo` will show a file not found error.~~
+There exists a root instance of dinit, and once installed a seperate user instance.
+Without the relevant parameter, dinit will assume the instance of interest based off of the user who runs the `dinitctl` command.
+TLDR: running `sudo dinitctl ...` will connect to the system instance of dinit, whereas just `dinitctl ...` connects to the user's instance.
+If the user's instance is not running, `dinitctl` will output a file not found error.

 Further, if a service depends on another, and that service is not running (rather, does not exist in the case of dinit-userservd and elogind) then dinit will report that it cannot find the service description.